rust-lang/rfcs/text/0000-ptr-meta.md

 `std::slice::from_raw_parts` and `std::slice::from_raw_parts_mut` functions,
 together with `as_ptr` and `len` methods that extract each fat pointer component separatly.

-The `str` type is taken care of by APIs to convert to and from `[u8]`.

-This leaves trait objects, where we still have an unstable `std::raw::TraitObjet` type that can only be used with `transmute`:
+For trait objects, where we still have an unstable `std::raw::TraitObjet` type that can only be used with `transmute`:

 ```rust